-How to Create Data Driven Resumes to Get Hired for a Prized Job
+How to Create Data-Driven Resumes to Get Hired for a Prized Job

 When you apply for a job it is likely that there are dozens if not hundreds of other candidates who have applied for the same position.
-You need a resume that is easy to scan for the HR department to ensure your skills and achievements are highlighted in a matter of seconds.
+You need a resume that is easy to scan for the HR department or AI resume screening algorithm to ensure your skills and achievements are highlighted in a matter of seconds.
 By using a data driven resume you can leave a positive impression on your potential employer.
 Learn all about how to create data driven resumes to get hired for a prized job from our detailed guide below.

 What is a Data Driven Resume?